laravel/laravel/readme.md

 - CLI for building views and components
 - Composer tool to create new projects using `laravue new project`
 - Composer `create-project` tool for an alternative way of starting off
+- Automated syncing with main Laravel repo.
+Right now I manually sync the fork then push to Github.

 ## Usage